 2. Bold, blue and easy to use

 Of course, grey or monochrome colour schemes aren’t for everyone, that’s why a splash of colour can often be most welcome.
 Blue is a real on-trend bathroom colour and you can add this in by leaving some portions of your space untiled.
 Simply plaster your walls and paint instead.

 And, whilst we’re talking wall coverings, tiles aren’t the only option, you know.
 Shower wall panels are fast becoming a popular option for accessible bathrooms, as they are quick and easy to install and easier to clean than tiles, with no grout lines where mould can develop.
 Use them around your key splash zones to create intriguing contrast.

 Also, if a full wet room simply isn’t within your budget, a walk in enclosure will still provide you with easy access to your shower.
 At just 40mm in height, walk in shower trays are ultra-low, meaning stepping in and out takes no effort at all.
-Choose an anti-slip tray and add a non-slip matt for sure-footed use.
+Choose an anti-slip tray for sure-footed use.

 Another thing to consider is a comfort-height toilet.
 With the toilet seat slightly higher than regular models, they are designed to take stress off the knees, making it easier to stand up and sit down.
 And, for that final finishing touch, an easy-to-reach robe hook offers a handy place for your dressing gown or towel.